ember-a11y/ember-a11y-testing/README.md

 That said, setup for development is as simple as it is for testing, simply install the addon.

-By default, Ember Axe will audit a component for accessibility each time it is rendered.
+By default, Ember A11y Testing will audit a component for accessibility each time it is rendered.
 This ensures that the component is still accessible even after state changes, and since the checks are scoped to a component's element, it means that any state change propagated downwards is also caught.

 ### Component Hooks

-Since development is not a uniform experience, Ember Axe provides several hooks to help stay out of the way.
+Since development is not a uniform experience, Ember A11y Testing provides several hooks to help stay out of the way.

 _Note:_ these are all `undefined` by default.